CDA To Add Dedicated Cycling Lanes On More Avenues - UrduPoint

 CDA To Add Dedicated Cycling Lanes On More Avenues

-"A cycling lane at the Jinnah Avenue has already been added, whereas marking of dedicated lanes on Maraglla road, Constitution Avenue, Srinagar and Kashmir Highways are in the offing," a senior official of the civic body told APP said on Monday.
+"A cycling lane at the Jinnah Avenue has already been added, whereas marking of dedicated lanes on Maraglla road, Constitution Avenue, Srinagar and Kashmir Highways are in the offing," a senior official of the civic body told APP.

 He said the initiative would help lessen traffic rush and eventually promote environment-friendly conveyance in the Federal Capital.
 It would also provide an opportunity to the citizens of Islamabad to opt for inexpensive mean of mobility for cyclists.